Determining the Proton's Gluonic Gravitational Form Factors

-In Fig.~\ref{fig:tdistrib} we show the unfolded two-dimensional differential cross-sections, where each panel corresponds to a different central photon energy with a bin width of 150 MeV.
-The data are presented together with a dipole fit (solid black line) according to Ref.~\cite{Kharzeev:2021qkd} and its corresponding uncertainty band (gray shaded area).
-Also shown is a comparison of the data to the calculations described in references~\cite{Kharzeev:2021qkd,Mamo:2019mka,Guo:2021ibg,Hatta:2018ina,Hatta:2019lxo,Sun:2021gmi} where each model parameters were already published and fixed using the GlueX~\cite{Ali:2019lzf} results at an average photon beam energy of 10.72 GeV with a range from 10 GeV to 11.8 GeV.
-At photon energies close to the GlueX average photon energy, all models seem to reproduce our data reasonably well but tend to deviate from the data at photon energies below 9.55 GeV, closer to threshold.
-One exception is the holographic predictions of Ref.~\cite{Mamo:2019mka} which seems to track the change in the $t$ slope observed in the data.
+In Fig.~\ref{fig:tdistrib}, we show the unfolded two-dimensional differential cross-sections, where each panel corresponds to different central photon energy with a bin width of 150 MeV.
+The data are compared to the calculations described in references~\cite{Kharzeev:2021qkd,Mamo:2019mka,Guo:2021ibg,Hatta:2018ina,Hatta:2019lxo,Sun:2021gmi} where each model parameters were already published and fixed using the GlueX~\cite{Ali:2019lzf} results at an average photon beam energy of 10.72 GeV with a range from 10 GeV to 11.8 GeV.
+At photon energies close to the GlueX average photon energy, all models seem to reproduce our data reasonably well but tend to deviate from the data at photon energies below 9.55 GeV, closer to the threshold.
+One exception is the holographic predictions of Ref.~\citen{Mamo:2019mka} which seems to track the change in the $t$ slope observed in the data.

-In order to take advantage of our two dimensional results, we expanded our analysis to fit our cross sections using to two approaches that explicitly use two GFFs, $A_g(t)$ and $C_g(t)$, in the cross section calculations.
+In order to take advantage of our two-dimensional results, we expanded our analysis to fit our cross sections using two approaches that explicitly use two GFFs, $A_g(t)$ and $C_g(t)$, in the cross section calculations.
 Here we assumed that $B_g(t)$'s contribution is small~\cite{Pefkou:2021fni,Mamo:2021krl}.
-We used both the holographic and general parton distribution (GPD) approaches to describe the cross sections to extract the $A_g(t)$ and $C_g(t)$ form factors and deduce {\it one} mass radius and {\it one} scalar radius.
+We used both the holographic and generalized parton distribution (GPD) approaches to describe the cross sections to extract the $A_g(t)$ and $C_g(t)$ form factors and deduce {\it one} mass radius and {\it one} scalar radius.